 How to Apply

 In order to be considered for our CNA course, you must attend an Information Session.
-The next Information Session for our January 2016 class will be held on August 17 at 6:00 PM in the Dana Center Auditorium.
+The session provides an overview of the program, application requirements and employment opportunities.
+For those interested in nursing as a profession, information is shared regarding support resources for moving onto RN practice.
+The information session date for the Fall 2017 class will be held on Monday, June 12, 2017 at 6 PM in the Dana Center Auditorium.
+Please check this site in the coming months for further details.
 Bring to the Information Session a completed application and all required paperwork listed below.

 To apply, you will be required to take the TABE reading test and will need to score between 11 - 12.9.
 We will administer the TABE test at the Information Session.
 When you attend the information session, you must bring a completed application packet with you.
 A completed application packet consists of:

 - Completed Application form

 - Two copies of a picture ID with signature (driver's license or State ID card)